 - CANOEING or KAYAKING — You could rent a canoe or a kayak for a little bit of exercise and excitement on the water.

 - SIGHTSEEING — If you get the opportunity to visit the nearest town (for a day, or an hour), do it!
 Take the time to be a carefree tourist with no cares or worries for a unique change of pace.
+Here are the 10 best apps for traveling like a local.

-- DOG DAYS of Summer — Don’t overlook the big fun that can be had by taking your dog along on the trip!
+- DOG DAYS OF SUMMER — Don’t overlook the big fun that can be had by taking your dog along on the trip!
 Just like kids, active pets will help you to experience camping on a whole new level.

 - PHOTOGRAPHING — Do not miss the opportunity to photograph your time spent in the great outdoors.
 You might even make a day of it photographing nature as you see it.